hemerajs/hemera-testsuite/README.md

 ## Use cases

 - You want to create an integration test
-- You want to run your system but have to to mock some interfaces
+- You want to run your system but have to mock some interfaces
 - You want to test specific implementations without to start NATS

 ## Prerequisites